Executive Summary

 Financial Resource Utilisation

 Financial performance and resource utilization are critical for all types of organizations, including non-profit ones, such as Mater.
 A detailed overview of Mater’s financial performance for the year 2020 can be accessed in Figure 2 below.
 One can see that Mater’s revenue is primarily comprised of funding and service fees, which are $828,993,812 and $42,750,691 for health services fees and funding and grant funding, respectively (Mater, 2020).
 Sales of goods and services and other revenue sources provide a relatively insubstantial amount of income.
-The expenditures mainly go toward labour costs, such as salaries for healthcare professionals.
+The expenditures mainly go toward labor costs, such as salaries for healthcare professionals.
 It should be noted that “the average healthcare salary in Australia is $101,490 per year or $52.05 per hour.
 Entry-level positions start at $72,500 per year, while most experienced workers make up to $149,579” (Talent, 2022, para.
 1).
-Thus, it is evident that providing high-quality healthcare requires a significant allocation of money towards wages and labour expenses.
+Thus, it is evident that providing high-quality healthcare requires a significant allocation of money towards wages and labor expenses.

 On the basis of the figure provided below, the net surplus or deficit can be determined.
 For the year 2020, the value was $18,525,690, which means that Mater is performing financially well (Mater, 2020).
 The organization operates within its means and does not exceed expenditures above the resources it has.
-The net surplus is not as critical of a metric for Mater because it is a non-profit organization, and its performance mandates the use of its resource for its key purpose rather than increasing profits.
+The net surplus is not as critical of a metric for Mater because it is a non-profit organization, and its performance mandates the use of its resources for its key purpose rather than increasing profits.
 In addition, Mater contributes heavily to four core areas, including refugee healthcare, Aboriginal and Torres Strait Islander healthcare, homeless healthcare, and healthcare for the poor (Mater, 2020).
-A detailed allocation of its available resources for such specific endeavors can be seen in Figure 3 of the Appendix below.
+A detailed allocation of its available resources for such specific endeavors can be seen in Figure 3 below.

 Attitude to and Utilisation of Technology

 It is important to note that Mater has a positive attitude to the utilization of technology, which is why it values innovative approaches.
 The organization states that “the pandemic has catapulted the role of telehealth … with remote healthcare helping to minimize the risk of COVID-19 … Mater is the largest provider of telehealth services to public outpatients” (Mater, 2020, p.
 19).
 In other words, as soon as the conditions required an innovative and technologically creative method of healthcare delivery, Mater quickly adopted telehealth technologies and methods to continue serving its communities.
-It was found that “telehealth is a viable option for addressing … healthcare needs as it enables more effective care management, provides expanded access to services and fosters integrating primary and mental healthcare services” (Myers, 2019, p.
+It was found that “telehealth is a viable option for addressing … healthcare needs as it enables more effective care management, provides expanded access to services, and fosters integrating primary and mental healthcare services” (Myers, 2019, p.
 233).
 In other words, there is a clear focus and readiness to be more innovative and advanced, which is why Mater Research was established.

 Conclusion